niconiahi/old-remix-d1-kysely-demo/README.md

 5. Deploy everything by commiting a change so the binding takes effect

 #### Add migrations
+1. Add a `db` folder in which we'll save everything database-related
-1. Add a `/migrations` folder and add some SQL migration file to be applied.
+2. Add a `migrations` folder inside of this `db` and add some SQL migration file to be applied.
 In this code we just create a very simple `users` table

 #### Applying migrations locally
 1. Add a command that will apply the migrations locally